kgdunn/pid-book/univariate-review/univariate-exercises.rst

 .. question::

-	One of the questions we posed at the start of this chapter was: "`Here are the yields <http://datasets.connectmv.com/info/batch-yields>`_ from a batch bioreactor system for the last 3 years (300 data points; we run a new batch about every 3 to 4 days).
+	One of the questions we posed at the start of this chapter was: "Here are `the yields <http://datasets.connectmv.com/info/batch-yields>`_ from a batch bioreactor system for the last 3 years (300 data points; we run a new batch about every 3 to 4 days).

 	#.
 What sort of distribution do the yield data have?
 	#.
 A recorded yield value today was less than 60%, what are the chances of that occurring?
 Express your answer as: *there's a 1 in x chance* of it occurring.